Thirty-Second Sunday in Ordinary Time – Cycle B

 I have come to light a fire on the earth; how I wish it were already burning (Lk.12:49).

-2 Comments to “Fifth Sunday of Easter – Cycle B”
+2 Comments to “Twenty-Ninth Sunday in Ordinary Time – Cycle B”

 Leave a Reply